 Making sugar cookies is a multi-hour endeavor, which starts with making and chilling the dough.
 Then, once you have spent hours waiting for the dough to chill you need to roll the cookies out and get out the cookie cutters.

 This inevitably leads to flour all over the kitchen table and frustration as fragile cookies fall apart when they are transferred to a cookie sheet.
 Plus it is easy to lose track of time as you roll out dough for the next tray of cookies and end up with burnt cookies.

 Looking for more easy desserts?
 Try these no bake brownie bites or icebox cake!

 So while I love sugar cookies I usually only make them once a year for Christmas, when the lure of decorating cut out Christmas shapes is too strong to resist.

-This recipe is very simple, but there are a few tricks you can use to make them come out perfect!
-The cookies are baked in a 13 x 9 baking pan.
+The cookies are baked in a 13 x 9 inch baking dish.
 You want to be able to get the cookies out of pan cleanly, so the easiest thing to do is line the pan with foil or parchment paper.

 This means after the cookies are baked and cooled you can just lift them right out of the pan.
 That makes it much easier to cut them into perfect little squares.

 In an electric mixer combine the butter, cream cheese and sugar until it is all well blended.
 Then add the egg and vanilla and mix it again.

 Combine the flour, baking soda, baking powder and salt in a medium bowl.
 Slowly add these dry ingredients to the mixer until a thick dough forms.